Hazardous Materials Instructor (HMI)

 This comprehensive course enables delegates to develop and deliver knowledge and skills training required to satisfy the requirements of FF5 (Protect the environment from the effects of hazardous materials during fire and rescue incidents).

-Our purpose-built training facility provides supportive learning environment offering a great opportunity for delegates to ask all types of questions to highly knowledgeable and experienced trainers.
+We provide supportive learning environment offering a great opportunity for delegates to ask all types of questions to highly knowledgeable and experienced trainers.

 The Hazardous Materials Instructor training course is accredited by the Institute of Fire Engineers (IFE); The only regulated Awarding Organisation in the UK that specialises entirely in the fire sector.